Sillyboi2001/rock-paper-scissors/README.md

 What I've learnt

-I learnt how to generate strings randomly from an array
+> I learnt how to generate strings randomly from an array

-I learnt how to use if, nested if's statements where neccesary
+> I learnt how to use if, nested if's statements where necessary

+> Using JS functions to manipulate the DOM